About This File

 The parts are not oriented for printing.

 As pictured, I am using M5x25 BHCS, as well as a 5mm M5 spacer (which I plan to swap for a 3mm M5 spacer).
 I also ordered some IGUS GE5C bearings since I found that more than half the bearings in the pack of no-spec GE5C bearings I got from Ali, have very noticeable play.
-I found 4 that were OK enough to install, but they will be replaced with the IGUS bearings at some point.
+I found 4 that were OK enough to install, but they will be replaced with the IGUS bearings at some point (the IGUS bearings have zero noticeable play).
 You can also find ABEC-7 rated GE5C bearings a bit cheaper on West3d.com (but for the price difference I'd just get the IGUS bearings).
 I'm still in the process of building my Voron 2.4 R2, which is slow going since I keep finding things to make or remix for it (that is not a complaint :D).
 So I have not fully tested this, but I did re-align the gantry after installing these and found no issues with interference.

 The STEP file is included for easy remixing.